hwan513/leptos-tech-demo/README.md

+# Introduction

+> [!NOTE]
+> This demo was originally created for the CS732/SOFTENG750 course at UoA to demonstrate the particular features of Leptos CSR
+> in context of the taught content of the course (being React frontend).
+As such, much of the demo code here matches
+> examples given in class, however the very simple pokedex implementation makes use of the public
+> [Pokémon Api](https://pokeapi.co) instead of a dummy express server.
+Since the assignment, I have updated the leptos
+> version from 0.6 to 0.8 (a real behemoth of a task, due to how cursed working with a non-stable rust frontend is).
+> I have also used the tool [mise](https://mise.jdx.dev) to ensure the a consistent dev experience.
+Below contains my
+> original Readme write required for the contents of the assignment.

 # Leptos Tech Demo

 This tech demo will go over the basics of development using Leptos, a full stack Rust framework.